fenago/deep-learning-time-series-forecasting/chapter_25/Lab22.md

 ```

 Running the example summarizes the model performance for each of the 10 runs before
-a final summary of the model’s performance on the test set is reported.
+a final summary of the model' s performance on the test set is reported.
 We can see that the
 model achieved a performance of about 90.6% with a standard deviation of about 1%.
 **Note:** Given the stochastic nature of the algorithm, your specific results may vary.
 Consider
 running the example a few times.